neiios/sila/README.md

 - [Dual boot](#dual-boot)
 - No secure boot.
-- Only a limited number of locales is generated at install time.
+- Only a limited number of locales are generated at install time.

 ## Step-by-step instructions: